rsksmart/devportal/docs/05-dev-tools/node-rpc/dRPC.md

 sidebar_position: 2
 title: dRPC
 sidebar_label: dRPC
-tags: [rsk, rootstock, resources, tutorials,  setup, dRPC, dApps, smart contracts, RPC, API]
+tags: [rsk, rootstock, resources, tutorials,  setup, dRPC, dApps, BaaS, RPC, API]
-description: "
-dRPC is a next-generation RPC platform that simplifies and optimizes communication with blockchain nodes.
+description: "dRPC is a next-generation RPC platform that simplifies and optimizes communication with blockchain nodes.
 Built for Web3, dRPC provides low-latency, high-reliability access to blockchain data and operations."
 ---

 dRPC is a next-generation RPC platform that simplifies and optimizes communication with blockchain nodes.
 Built for Web3, dRPC provides low-latency, high-reliability access to blockchain data and operations.